theupdateframework/specification/tuf-spec.md

   somehow be able to establish a trusted line of continuity to the latest set of keys (see Section 6.1).
 To do so, the client MUST download intermediate root metadata files, until the latest available one is reached.
-Therefore, it must temporarily turn on consistent snapshots.
+Therefore, it MUST temporarily turn on consistent snapshots.

   * **1.1**.
 Let N denote the version number of the trusted root metadata file.